PlanetScope image of wildfires in Quebec, Canada taken June 6, 2023. © 2023 Planet Labs PBC. All Rights Reserved.

 Planet offers a suite of Forest Structure data products built using sensor fusion, scaling precise LiDAR measurements over our frequently-updated basemaps.
 This allows you to monitor changes in woody vegetation, canopy height, and canopy cover at less than 5 meter resolution.
 This can often provide height metrics down to the granularity of a single large tree, or groups of small trees.

-Reduce infrastructure- and Utility-Related Wildfire Risk Due to Vegetation Encroachment
+Reduce Infrastructure- and Utility-Related Wildfire Risk Due to Vegetation Encroachment

 Canopy height data can be combined with existing infrastructure data to highlight trees that are tall enough and close enough to utility equipment or transmission or distribution lines to potentially cause an outage or ignite a wildfire if it were to fall during an extreme weather event.